Regional Service Areas

-Membership in VRPS entitles you to an affiliation with any of the five resource groups.
-The resource groups are: Therapeutic Recreation, Aquatics, Cultural Diversity, Athletics, Outdoor Recreation and Seniors.
-Each Resource Group works toward the advocacy of the professional's area of expertise.
+Membership in VRPS entitles you to an affiliation with any of the five specialty resource groups.
+The specialty resource groups are: Therapeutic Recreation, Aquatics, Park Operations, Special Events and Marketing, and Seniors.
+Each Specialty Resource Group works toward the advocacy of the professional's area of expertise.

 VRPS Membership is divided into five geographical areas.
-The service areas are: Central, Eastern, Northern, Southwestern and Western.
-Each service area sponsors meetings, workshops, special events.
+The regional service areas are: Central, Eastern, Northern, Southwestern and Western.
+Each regional service area sponsors meetings, workshops, special events.

 In an effort to serve the variety of needs for parks and recreation, VRPS operates with assistance from committees consisting of individual members.
-The Standing Committees are: Hershey Track and Field and Southern Regional Representatives.
-The Enterprise Groups are: Annual Conference, Awards and Citations, Leadership Training Institute, Management Conference, Virginia Senior Games, and Legislative Picnic.
+The Enterprise Groups are: Annual Conference, Awards and Citations, Leadership Training Institute, Management Conference, and Virginia Senior Games.

 Each year VRPS members and friends gather for the Annual Conference.
 This educational exchange provides an opportunity for professionals to discuss trends and areas of common interest.
 Major speakers highlight the conference in addition to dozens of topical sessions.
 In addition to the educational aspects, the Conference provides the opportunity for networking and award recognition.

-The Exhibit gives the delegates an opportunity to meet with various commercial vendors that provide services and/or products to the parks and recreation field.
+The Exhibit Hall gives the delegates an opportunity to meet with various commercial vendors that provide services and/or products to the Parks and Recreation field.